rickfre10/rickfre10/README.md

 Olá!
 Hi!

-- 🔭 I’m currently working on Arco Platform
+- 🔭 I’m currently working on Mestari
-- 🌱 I’m currently learning JS and CSS
+- 🌱 I’m currently learning Vue + Vite and Next.js
-- 🤔 I’m looking for help with coding
+- 🤔 I’m looking for help with coding webapps
 - 💬 Ask me about projects and agile frameworks
 - 📫 How to reach me: eu@rickfre.com.br
 - 😄 Pronouns: he/his